Usavich: Additional characters

 Several guards and other prison workers visit Putin and Kirenenko in their cell.
 They are never fully visible, and the character on the other side of the door is indicated by one of several door designs that slide into place.
 Episode 3 briefly reveals that they too are rabbits.
-In season six/zero, it's revealed they used to not wear the doors all the time.
+In season six/zero, it is revealed they used to not wear the doors all the time.
 They are the main antagonists of season 1 and six/zero.